Why the term “Protected Areas”?

 For advanced approaches and more detailed examples, see this memo written by GreenInfo Network on the topic (PDF 185kb).

 Any cool examples of how people are using PAD-US data to help people find parks and recreation?

 Yes!
 Check out Recreation.gov’s new system, which will use PAD-US for boundaries around most reservable sites, such as campgrounds.
 You can also see a good example of what complete parks and protected areas data can do at GreenInfo Network’s www.GetOutSideSanDiego.org, a responsive web application for finding special adventures outdoors.

 How is PAD-US used?

 PAD-US supports various applications across jurisdictions such as wildland fire and transportation planning, emergency management, recreation and tourism, economic assessments, and more.

 How complete is PAD-US?

 The PAD-US team has worked closely with Federal, NGO, and State stewards to assess the completeness, scale, and update frequency of source data.
-That information is summarized in the graphic below, and updated frequently (last updated in August 2019).
-Watch the Federal Lands Workgroup page for the latest up dates to this document.
+That information is summarized in the graphic below and updated frequently (last updated in November 2021).
+Watch the Federal Lands Workgroup for the latest updates to this document.